 Generate an App page

-Learn how to generate an Angular 13 application with it's command line interface (CLI).
+Learn how to generate an Angular 17 application with its command line interface (CLI).

 How to Use This Guide